 The following measures may help:

-- lose weight – if you're overweight, losing weight can help reduce the amount of fatty tissue in your breasts
+- if you're overweight, losing weight can sometimes help reduce the amount of fatty tissue in your breasts

-- a professional bra-fitting service – for many women with problems due to large breasts, getting a professional to fit a correctly-sized bra can reduce discomfort
+- a professional bra-fitting service – for many women with problems caused by large breasts, getting a professional to fit a correctly-sized bra can reduce discomfort

 - physiotherapy – exercises from a physiotherapist can sometimes help with aches and pains caused by large breasts